Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 -	The approach should be within my current capabilities
 -	Website should provide users with a clean and easy UX
 -	Users shouldn’t be overwhelmed with too much information
--	Needs to be a mobile first approach
 -	A contact me page

 ### Structure